NREL/SOEP-QSS/README.md

 * Simultaneous event support that produces deterministic (non-order-dependent) results.
 * Numeric bulletproofing of root solvers.
 * A master algorithm with sampling and diagnostic output controls.
-* A few simple code-defined example cases.
 * FMU for Model Exchange simulation support.
 * FMU-QSS generation and simulation support.
 * Connected FMU-ME and FMU-QSS simulation support.
 * Binned-QSS support.
 * Experimental Python wrapping with Pybind11.

-### Notes
-* Modelica input file processing is not provided: test cases are loaded from Optimica Toolkit (OCT) generated FMUs.

 ## Plan

 Planned development in anticipated sequence order are:
+* Relaxation solver development to improve performance on models with highly sensitive derivatives.
 * FMU support extensions: Modelica annotations, OCT/FMIL API migration, higher derivatives, ...
-* Algebraic relationship/loop support.
 * Extended precision time handling for large time span simulation.
 * Performance improvements.
 * Parallelization and vectorization.

 ## Goals

-* High-performance QSS solver.
+* High-performance QSS-over-FMU solver.
+* Support a mix of different QSS solvers.
 * Modular, object-oriented code.
-* API suitable for OCT integration.
 * Define FMI extensions for efficient QSS support.
-* FMU simulation support.
-* FMU-QSS generation and simulation of FMU-ME.
-* Support a mix of different QSS solvers.
-* Support for traditional discrete-time solvers.

 ## Design

 The design concepts are still emerging.
 The basic constituents of a fast QSS solver seem to be:
 * Variables for each QSS method (QSS1/2/3, LIQSS1/2/3, ...).
-* Functions for derivative representation: linear and nonlinear.
 * Event queue to find the next "trigger" variable to advance.
 * Input variables/functions.
 * Continuous and discrete valued variables.
-* Algebraic relationships between variables including handling of algebraic loops.

 ### Notes